rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 So now that, you probably have a good idea of what integration is all about, let us proceed with taking deeper look into both server and client integration stacks in details.

-## server side integration - examples: php, asp.net, nodejs
+## Server side integration

 Server side integration is required when you need granular control over the streaming sub system at different levels to be able to communicate with it and control it from another sub-system.

-### Brief intro to important elements of Red5 Pro
+### Introuction to important elements of Red5 Pro server side

 **Red5 Pro Webapps**